 Amendments 13C, 16, and 17B to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region implemented harvest reductions, recreational and commercial allocations, recreational and commercial annual catch limits (ACLs), and accountability measures (AMs) for black sea bass, gag, and vermilion snapper, which are undergoing overfishing.
-ALCs and AMs for greater amberiack are being established in the Comprehensive ACL Amendment for the South Atlantic Region.
-The current catch limits, in combination with management measures designed to manage these stocks, have the potential to encourage derby style fisheries.
-As overfishing is ended for black sea bass, gag, and vermilion snapper and biomass increases, their respective ACLs are likely to be met earlier and earlier each fishing season.
-An increasingly restrictive regulatory environment compounds this problem in the form of effort shifts from other more restricted fisheries into the fisheries for black sea bass, gag, greater amberjack, and vermilion snapper.
-In order to prevent the progressive shortening of fishing seasons for these species Regulatory Amendment 9 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Regulatory Amendment 9) is being developed to establish trip limits for black sea bass, vermilion snapper, greater amberjack, and vermilion snapper.
-Regulatory Amendment 9 also includes alternative for split season quotas and a spawning season closure for the black sea bass fishery under the current Framework Procedure for Setting Total Allowable Catch for Snapper Grouper (Framework).
+The current catch limits, in combination with management measures designed to rebuild these stocks, have the potential to encourage derby style fisheries.
+As black sea bass, gag, and vermilion snapper rebuild and their populations stabilize, their respective ACLs are likely to be met earlier and earlier each fishing season.
+An increasingly restrictive regulatory environment compounds this problem in the form of effort shifts from other more restricted fisheries into the fisheries for black sea bass, gag, and vermilion snapper.
+In order to prevent the progressive shortening of fishing seasons for these species Regulatory Amendment 9 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Regulatory Amendment 9) is being developed to establish trip limits for gag and vermilion snapper, and split season quotas for the black sea bass fishery under the current Framework Procedure for Setting Total Allowable Catch for Snapper Grouper (Framework).